-The French government plans to introduce further French pension reforms to address deficit and other problems.
-By 2035 employees born in 1973 and onwards will be required to work for 43 years before claiming a French pension.
-P
+The French government plans to introduce further French pension reforms to address the deficit and other problems.
+By 2035, employees born in 1973 and onwards must work for 43 years before claiming a French pension.

-There are ongoing efforts to address the plans’ serious financial imbalances by adjusting benefits, increasing contributions and merging the two plans’ operations into one (expected 2019) to cut costs.
+There are ongoing efforts to address the plans’ serious financial imbalances by adjusting benefits, increasing contributions and merging the two plans’ operations into one to cut costs.

 Once you reach the statutory retirement age, you need to contact the Caisse Nationale d’Assurance Vieillesse(CNAV).
-You are entitled to receive a pro-rata French pension calculated in accordance with the amount of insurance you have paid into the French social system and other factors relating to your individual situation.
+You may claim a pro-rata French pension in accordance with the amount of insurance paid into the French social system.
 If you live abroad, the French pension authority provides a guide on how to claim an international old-age French pension.